 RUNNEMEDE LAKE PARK TRAIL RESTORATION INITIATIVE

-Reimagine Runnemede volunteers have been prompted to organize a trail restoration initiative at Runnemede Lake Park.
+Reimagine Runnemede volunteers have organized a trail restoration initiative at Runnemede Lake Park.
 At a time when outdoor activities are promoted, this project will engage and benefit our whole community.

 Did you know?
 Over 1,000 Runnemede residents signed a petition to save a special tract of land from a developer and preserve it as “a place of public resort and recreation in perpetuity.”
 The year was 1965.
 Residents joined to blaze trails, build bridges as well as a pavilion around a healthy Hirsch's Lake.
 Let’s revive that spirit and collective energy!

-With the support of Runnemede Mayor and Council, Runnemede Green Team and in partnership with our Local Scouts we are creating a citizen task force to restore the hiking trails.
+With the support of Runnemede Mayor and Council & Runnemede Green Team we are creating a citizen task force to restore the hiking trails.